Distance metrics

 cosine

-is chosen, all vectors are normalized to length 1 at import/read time and dot product is used to calculate the distance for computational efficiency. - Dot Product on its own is a similarity metric, not a distance metric.
+is chosen, all vectors are normalized to length 1 at read time and dot product is used to calculate the distance for computational efficiency. - Dot Product on its own is a similarity metric, not a distance metric.
 As a result, Weaviate returns the negative dot product to stick with the intuition that a smaller value of a distance indicates a more similar result and a higher distance value indicates a less similar result.

-Distance implementations and optimizationsโ
+Distance implementations and optimizations

 On a typical Weaviate use case the largest portion of CPU time is spent calculating vector distances.
 Even with an approximate nearest neighbor index - which leads to far fewer calculations - the efficiency of distance calculations has a major impact on overall performance.